 We all know Amsterdam isn’t just famous for the delicious cheese – the capital is most known for its coffee shops and the permission to smoke cannabis without prescription or punishments.
 There’s even a cannabis college you can visit for free.
-Two floors full of information about marihuana, now that’s unique!
+Two floors full of information about marihuana, now that’s unique and should definitely be added to your list of free things to do in Amsterdam!
 Oudezijds Achterburgwal 124

 56 – Waterlooplein Flea Market